Proposed National Education Service: Scope

 All phases are subject to quality assurance and monitoring through independent inspection through OFSTED or QAA, as they are currently for all phases with the exception of workplace training.

 History

+2019 Commission

 A team of 16 experts were appointed by Labour leader Jeremy Corbyn to the Lifelong Learning Commission in February 2019.
 This commission was intended to focus on expanding and transforming lifelong learning as a key component of the NES.
 The commission was led by Labour MP and Shadow Minister for Higher Education, Further Education and Skills, Gordon Marsden and Shadow Secretary of State for Education, Angela Rayner.
 The commission was launched in a speech given by Jeremy Corbyn to the Make UK/EEF (manufacturers' association) annual conference in London's QEII centre on 19 February 2019.